mrdoob/three.js/editor/docs/Implementing additional commands for undo-redo.md

 #### List of updatable commands

-- CmdSetColor
+- SetColorCommand
-- CmdSetGeometry
+- SetGeometryCommand
-- CmdSetMaterialColor
+- SetMaterialColorCommand
-- CmdSetMaterialValue
+- SetMaterialValueCommand
-- CmdSetPosition
+- SetPositionCommand
-- CmdSetRotation
+- SetRotationCommand
-- CmdSetScale
+- SetScaleCommand
-- CmdSetValue
+- SetValueCommand
-- CmdSetScriptValue
+- SetScriptValueCommand

 The idea behind 'updatable commands' is that two commands of the same type which occur within a short period of time should be merged into one.